 Environmental beauty is widespread and spectacular.
 Think of the Colorado Rockies, Australia's Great Barrier Reef, or the Norwegian fjords.
 Consider the starry heavens above, the quiet of the desert, or the magnificent parade of life on the Serengeti.
-Environmental aesthetic merit (or environmental beauty for short)1 is not just in far off places but is all around us and can be found in humanized environments as well those that are relatively wild.
+Environmental aesthetic merit (or environmental beauty for short)[1] is not just in far off places but is all around us and can be found in humanized environments as well those that are relatively wild.
 Consider shrimp boats gracing the harbor, cozy pocket parks, cardinals at the feeder, or the wind rustling through the trees.

-When we degrade the environment, we typically make it less aesthetically valuable.
+When the environment is degraded, this typically makes it less aesthetically valuable.
 Imagine a poached elephant without tusks, fish floating belly-up in a polluted creek, trash strewn along the highway, a clear-cut forest, or a deformed mountain lacking its summit.
 Oil-soaked birds, seals with plastic wrapped around their snouts, belching smokestacks, and abandoned strip malls all combine environmental degradation with aesthetic disvalue.
 Protecting environmental beauty will typically protect the environment.

 Environmental beauty is a major motivator for environmental protection.
-As one commentator notes in a paper called "From Beauty to Duty" (Rolston, 2002, 127), "Aesthetic experience is among the most common starting points for an environmental ethic.
+As one commentator notes in a paper called "From Beauty to Duty" (Rolston 2002, 127), "Aesthetic experience is among the most common starting points for an environmental ethic.
 Ask people, 'Why save the Grand Canyon or the Grand Tetons', and the ready answer will be, 'Because they are beautiful.
 So grand!"
-Environmental beauty has played a role in laws protecting the environment in several countries: England has designated dozens of Areas of Outstanding Natural Beauty and the U.S. Endangered Species Act (1973, 2) includes "esthetic . . . value to the nation" as one of its rationales.
+Environmental beauty has played a role in laws protecting the environment in several countries: England has designated dozens of Areas of Outstanding Natural Beauty and the US Endangered Species Act (1973, 2) includes "esthetic . . . value to the nation" as one of its rationales.
 (For more on the Endangered Species Act, see Ben Hale's essay "Extinction," this volume.)
 When the highway department plans to cut down trees for a new intersection or road widening, the outcry to protect the trees is often immediate and powerful.
 A proposed building that blocks ocean views will meet stiff resistance.
 Dollars role in to environmental groups dedicated to saving elephants from extinction but not to those worried about insect conservation.
+People care about and want to protect what they perceive to be beautiful environmental objects.